 How Light Travels

-Light travels in straight lines called rays.
-It travels incredibly fast — about 186,000 miles per second!
+Light travels in straight lines called rays at about 186,000 miles per second.
 When light hits an object, three things can happen:

 - 🔥 Absorbed — the object soaks up the light (dark objects absorb more)